 Last Updated on

-It is imperative for pregnant women to stay active during the 9 months of pregnancy.
-But when you are pregnant, it is suggested to abstain from doing any rigorous exercise, so what do you do then?
-Light yoga asanas can help you!
-Here are 7 Baba Ramdev yoga asanas for pregnant women.
-Practice these asanas daily and stay healthy.
+It is imperative for pregnant women to stay active during the nine months of pregnancy.
+But when you are pregnant, it is suggested to abstain from doing any rigorous exercise.
+So, what do you do then?
+Here are 7 Baba Ramdev yoga poses for pregnant women.
+Practice these poses daily and stay healthy.

 Yoga is a pure form of exercise which can be performed by people of all ages.
-Yoga is a spiritual and physical discipline which finds its root in the ancient Indian culture.
-‘Yoga’ has gained immense popularity across the globe because of International Yoga Day, which is celebrated on June 21, but even prior to that, people have made yoga a part of their lives and regard it as one of the main reasons for their good health.
+It is a spiritual and physical discipline which finds its roots in the ancient Indian culture.
+Yoga has gained immense popularity across the globe because of International Yoga Day, which is celebrated on June 21.
+But people have made yoga a part of their lives even before that and regarded it as one of the main reasons for their good health.
 Yoga has also become a popular choice of exercise among pregnant women because of its umpteen benefits and no possible side effects.

-As you enter into the second trimester of pregnancy, your baby will grow rapidly and this will exert pressure on your uterus, back, and spine.
-So be prepared to deal with back pain, cramps, and swollen ankles during this trimester.
-Although Yoga cannot completely take away this pain, it can help you alleviate it to an extent.
+As you enter into the second trimester of pregnancy, your baby will grow rapidly, and this will exert pressure on your uterus, back, and spine.
+Therefore be prepared to deal with back pain, cramps, and swollen ankles during this trimester.
+Although yoga cannot completely take away this pain, it can help you alleviate it to an extent.

 Performing yoga during pregnancy helps a woman deal with emotional and physical changes.
-Doctors generally suggest Yoga for pregnancy as it is gentle on the body and helps relieve pain and keeps the body supple.
-There are claims that the practice of certain asanas also eases labour and delivery.
+Doctors generally suggest yoga for pregnancy as it is gentle on the body, helps relieve pain and keeps the body supple.
+There are claims that the practice of certain poses also eases labour and delivery.

 Baba Ramdev Yoga Asana for Pregnant Women

-Baba Ramdev, who is a popular yoga guru, has altered the way we look at Yoga.
-He has simplified Yoga for us in a way that is more doable for a layperson.
+Baba Ramdev, who is a popular yoga guru, has altered the way we look at yoga.
+He has simplified yoga for us in a way that is more doable for a layperson.
 Many times he has even stressed on the fact that yoga is safe for pregnant women, but, it is obvious for an expectant woman to have her doubts about the same.
-But don’t be in doubt any more pregnant ladies, as here are 7 best Yoga asanas that can safely be performed with ease if your pregnancy is progressing normally, and your medical expert has given the go-ahead.
+These 7 best yoga asanas can be safely performed with ease if your pregnancy is progressing normally, and your medical expert has given the go-ahead.

 1. Tadasana (Mountain Pose)